QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # modeling

 - vector size on EME linux is not limited to `2^32 - 1`
-- split by continent to remove issues with monotonicity across greenland with latitude and also increase dataset size
+- split by continent to increase dataset size
 - use adaptive splines for year to allow for rapid change in ~2010? (no difference in sardinia test)

 # products